 The code department had a clerk whose duty it was to receive from the "outer office", and to arrange the code messages for stenciling.
-It was first necessary to separate out the various codes, and then, in the case of the Three-Letter and the Three-Number piles.
-This sorting was done by means of the "daily Field Station List" furnished by the Goniometric Department (see Part VII, Section 1) and the sector concerned was indicated by colored pencil on each telegram.
+It was first necessary to separate out the various codes, and then, in the case of the Three-Letter and the Three-Number

+Codes, to separate the messages into the G-Sector and H-Sector The clark did this portugation piles.
+This serting was done by means of the "Baily Field Station List" furnished by the Goniometric Department (see Part VII, Section 1) and the sector concerned was indicated by colored pencil on each telegram.
 He then arranged the messages in each pile according to the following:

-Codes, to separate the messages into the G-Sector and H-Sector The clube did this porting piles.
-This sorting was done by means of the "Baily Field Station

-- All messages from the same sub-sector were first brought together and the separate piles were arranged numerically.
-Thus there might be five messages from autor H-10; 8 from H-15; 7 from H-20, etc. - All messages within the same sub-sector were then arranged as regards time of transmission from 0001 to 2359.
+- together and the separate piles were arranged numerically.
+Thus there might be five messages from H-10; 8 from H-15; 7 from H-20, etc. - (2) All messages within the same sub-sector were then arranged as regards time of transmission from 0001 to 2359.
 (The 24-hour system was standard). - (3) All messages of approximately the same hour were then arranged with reference to keeping together, or as close together as possible, the messages between the same sending and receiving stations.